gauthamkolluru/gauthamsk.me/content/Literature/frame-of-reference.md

 But, how does negativity in us humans help us?

-My uncle said (couple of months prior to learning the definition of time), "It's definitely good to have fear for exams but only as much that it makes to attempt it properly, not more not less".
+My uncle<sup>3</sup> said (couple of months prior to learning the definition of time), "It's definitely good to have fear for exams but only as much that it makes to attempt it properly, not more not less".
 Long after that, considering fear as a negative emotion, I felt that one also should be harsh to oneself just as much required to push ones boundaries by the day and criticise oneself just to improve up on but not a meaningless abasing / abusing of oneself.

 After all, had there been no friction being offered by copper wire, would there be a fuse?

 Summing up, just like, going to the gym or waking up early every in the morning offers decent friction but when overcomed makes us have more control over our own lives and the other side of the activites like doing drugs offer pretty less friction, making you drift faster away, losing control.
 Knowingly or unknowingly we've all been overcoming friction day-to-day in our lives, at least in our physical activities if not at anything else and just like we buy our footwear, looking the ones with more grip, we have to find activities to get more grip over our own lives and live every moment being entirely aware, making every choice and every decision willfully.

-As once my uncle said,
+As once my uncle<sup>4</sup> said during the holidays after my 10<sup>th</sup> grade,

 <center>
 <b><i>Do what ever you want in life but be responsible for all your deeds!</i></b>